abevoelker/blog/source/_posts/2016-04-25-simple-transactional-email-links-using-json-web-tokens-jwt.md

 ### JSON Web Tokens (JWT)

-[JSON Web Tokens (JWT)][jwt] solve this problem using a simple data format consisting of three pieces of Base64URL-encoded data:
+[JSON Web Tokens (JWT)][jwt] solve this problem using a simple data format consisting of three pieces of Base64URL-encoded data concatenated together with
+periods:

 1. A **JSON header**, mainly used for specifying the algorithm used to sign the token.